lokeshchava/UMBC-DATA606-Capstone/docs/PROPOSAL.md

   - Potential values (for categorical valuables, what are the categories?)
 - Which variable/column will be your target/label in your ML model?
 - Which variables/columns may be selected as features/predictors for your ML models?

-## 4. Exploratory Data Analysis (EDA)

-- Perform data exploration using Jupyter Notebook
-- You would focus on the target variable and the selected features and drop all other columns.
-- produce summary statistics of key variables
-- Create visualizations (I recommend using **Plotly Express**)
-- Find out if the data require cleansing:
-  - Missing values?
-  - Duplicate rows?
-- Find out if the data require splitting, merging, pivoting, melting, etc.
-- Find out if you need to bring in other data sources to augment your data.
-  - For example, population, socioeconomic data from Census may be helpful.
-- For textual data, you will pre-process (normalize, remove stopwords, tokenize) them before you can analyze them in predictive analysis/machine learning.
-- Make sure the resulting dataset need to be "tidy":
-  - each row represent one observation (ideally one unique entity/subject).
-  - each columm represents one unique property of that entity.

-## 5. Model Training

-- What models you will be using for predictive analytics?
-- How will you train the models?
-  - Train vs test split (80/20, 70/30, etc.)
-  - Python packages to be used (scikit-learn, NLTK, spaCy, etc.)
-  - The development environments (your laptop, Google CoLab, GitHub CodeSpaces, etc.)
-- How will you measure and compare the performance of the models?

-## 6. Application of the Trained Models

-Develop a web app for people to interact with your trained models.
-Potential tools for web app development:

-- **Streamlit** (recommended for its simplicity and ease to learn)
-- Dash
-- Flask

-## 7. Conclusion

-- Summarize your work and its potetial application
-- Point out the limitations of your work
-- Lessons learned
 - Talk about future research direction

-## 8. References

-List articles, blogs, and websites that you have referenced or used in your project.